oloed/webactors/README.md

 ## Build Requirements

-WebActors doesn't have any special run-time requirements -- it's just a single JavaScript file -- but it requires node.js, npm, and the "coffee-script" and "jsmin" npm packages for development.
+WebActors doesn't have any special run-time requirements -- the library is just a single JavaScript file -- but it requires node.js, npm, and the "coffee-script" and "jsmin" npm packages for development.

 ## Running Cake